 Gary leads the specialist construction & engineering offering at Schofield Sweeney and advises…View Profile View all

-If you would like to discuss the issues raised above further, please do not hesitate to contact Gary Ashton on 0113 2462196.
+If you would like to discuss the issues raised above, please do not hesitate to contact our construction adjudication specialist, Gary Ashton on 0113 8494018.